ics-py/ics-py/README.rst

     >>> c.events
     [<Event 'My cool event' begin:2014-01-01 00:00:00 end:2014-01-01 00:00:01>]

-More examples are available in the `documentation <http://icspy.readthedocs.org/>`_
+More examples are available in the `documentation <http://icspy.readthedocs.org/>`_.

 Documentation
 -------------

-All the documentation (examples, api, about, ...) is hosted on readthedocs.org and is updated automaticaly at every commit.
+All the documentation (examples, api, about…) is hosted on readthedocs.org and is updated automaticaly at every commit.
-Go and `get it <http://icspy.readthedocs.org/>`_ !
+Go and `get it <http://icspy.readthedocs.org/>`_!

 Contribute
 ----------

-Contribution are welcome of course !
-More info over `there <https://github.com/C4ptainCrunch/ics.py/blob/master/CONTRIBUTING.rst>`_ (or in the doc.)
+Contribution are welcome of course!
+More info over `there <https://github.com/C4ptainCrunch/ics.py/blob/master/CONTRIBUTING.rst>`_ (or in the doc).